-NOTE Session-id and message-id are provided in the URL to identify the resource for the PUT method.
-Both session-id and message-id have been used to ensure uniqueness across different sessions.
+NOTE SessionID and MessageID are provided in the URL to identify the resource for the PUT method.
+Both SessionID “session-id” and MessageID “message-id” have been used to ensure uniqueness across different sessions.
+It is not necessary to include them in the HTTP body.

 Provider Publication Service